GIfatahTH/states_rebuilder/README.md

-      (State) → void dispose, // for code to be executed in the dispose of a StatefulWidget (State) → void didChangeDependencies, // for code to be executed in the didChangeDependencies of a StatefulWidget (StateBuilder, State) → void didUpdateWidget // for code to be executed in the didUpdateWidget of a StatefulWidget });
+      (State) → void dispose, // for code to be executed in the dispose of a StatefulWidget (State) → void didChangeDependencies, // for code to be executed in the didChangeDependencies of a StatefulWidget (StateBuilder, State) → void didUpdateWidget // for code to be executed in the didUpdateWidget of a StatefulWidget bool withTickerProvider: false // set to true if you want your state class to mix with `TickerProviderStateMixin`.
+Default value is false.
+    });
   ```
   `stateID` is of type dynmaic.
 It can be String (for small projects) or enum member (enums are preferred for big projects).